British Academy and Nuffield Foundation Collaboration on Understanding Communities guidance notes

 - Application deletion: You can delete your application at any time although it is often a lot easier to just re-edit your existing application.
 We will be able to recover a deleted application for a period of 7 days after deletion.
 After this it will be permanently removed from the system.

-Please note that it is essential that you create a PDF of your completed application (by clicking ‘download as pdf’), and check it thoroughly, including email addresses and uploaded pdf files, before submitting it for approval by your host organisation.
+Please note that it is essential that you create a PDF of your completed application (by clicking ‘download as pdf’), and check it thoroughly, including email addresses and uploaded pdf files, before submitting it.
 It may not be possible to rectify mistakes in time for the deadline.
 Word limits apply to plain text only.
 Page limits apply to PDFs only.
 All fields marked with an asterisk* are mandatory.
 You should not have multiple browser windows/tabs of your application open at the same time as this may cause information to be lost.